11/14/2024

 speaker

-Martin Annel
+Martin Arnell

-I mean, in order to always have alternatives, but strengthen the balance sheet, which obviously did now.
+I mean, in order to always have alternatives, but strengthen the balance sheet, which you obviously did now.

 speaker

-Lars Wingenfors
+Lars Wingefors

 speaker

-Martin Annel
+Martin Arnell

 speaker

-Lars Wingenfors
+Lars Wingefors

-have a lot of interest for many things, but I'm not a seller.
+We have a lot of interest for many things, but I'm not a seller.
 I'm more we are, you know, building something for the future.
-So this is not about buying selling companies.
+So this is not about buying and selling companies.
 This is about building value for the future and organically grow the businesses.

 speaker

-Martin Annel
+Martin Arnell

 All right.
 Thank you, Lars.
 I think it's time to see if we have any questions in the room.
 Please raise your hand.